InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-06-29-5-things-to-start-self-publishing.markdown

 The above list is by no means exhaustive either.

-I would recommend opening free accounts with [**Fiverr**](http://bit.ly/try_fiverr){:target="_blank" rel="nofollow"} and [**Upwork**](https://www.upwork.com){:target="_blank" rel="nofollow"} so that you can find people to work with on your book projects.
+I would recommend opening free accounts with [**Fiverr**](http://bit.ly/try_fiverr){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) and [**Upwork**](https://www.upwork.com){:target="_blank" rel="nofollow"} so that you can find people to work with on your book projects.
 For example, if you opt to write the book yourself you should definitely get someone else to edit it for you.
 If you don't fancy writing the book you may want to find a ghost writer, but then you may feel comfortable editing the book.
 Unless you have previous design experience you should definitely look for a good cover designer, since the cover makes a massive difference in how successful your book sales will be.

-[**Fiverr**](http://bit.ly/try_fiverr){:target="_blank" rel="nofollow"} started out by allowing anyone to set-up "gigs" of things that they would do for a fiver.
+[**Fiverr**](http://bit.ly/try_fiverr){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) started out by allowing anyone to set-up "gigs" of things that they would do for a fiver.
 In fact using fiver in the UK costs less than £5 due to the USD to GBP exchange rates!
 However, Fiverr has evolved somewhat from its early days.
 Only allowing gigs costing a fiver was somewhat restrictive on what people would be prepared to do, and so the ability to offer bundles or larger packages was introduced, for more money of course!

 Fiverr is super easy to use, you can navigate to the category of work you're looking for, then browse the gigs available.
 If you click on a gig you can see the package levels available.
 This is a really simple and economical way to get started using help from others.